yasiryagi/helpdesk/roles/storage-lead/README.md

         Provide value for Text Detail 1
         Do you want to add another entry to details vector (currently: 2)?
 No
 ```
-If sent, upi can look at your Opening using the `working-groups:opening <WGOPENINGID>`, which returns:
+If successfully submitted, you can look at your Opening using the `working-groups:opening <WGOPENINGID>`, which returns:
 ```
 Group: storageProviders